openwpm/OpenWPM/docs/Platform-Architecture.md

 ## Browser Information Logging

-Throughout the course of a measurement, the Browser Managers' commands (along with timestamps and the status of the commands) are logged by the Task Manager, which contributes the the reproducibility of individual experiments.
-The data are sent to the Data Aggregator process, which provides stability in logging data despite the possibility of individual browser crashes.
+Throughout the course of a measurement, the Browser Managers' commands (along with timestamps and the status of the commands) are logged by the Task Manager, which contributes to the reproducibility of individual experiments.
+The data is sent to the Storage Controller process, which provides stability in logging data despite the possibility of individual browser crashes.

 # The WebExtension